s-a-s-k-i-a/restrict-taxonomy-members/readme.txt

 == Description ==

-This plugin combined with the Members plugins will allow you to restrict taxonomies (f.e. blog categories) to membership roles.
+This Add-On plugin is based on Members plugin developed by [Justin Tadlock](https://github.com/justintadlock/members) as well as the Paid Members Plugin developed by stiofansisland, paoltaia and ayecode at [WP Invoicing](https://wpinvoicing.com/looking-for-beta-tester-for-paid-members/).

 = Features include =